nvaccess/nvda/readme.txt

 		* Copy the ANSI build of UAC.dll (found in release\a in the archive) into the installer directory.

 == Preparing the Source Tree ==
-Before you can run the NVDA source code, you must run generate.py located in the source directory.
+Before you can run the NVDA source code, you must prepare the source tree.
+You do this by opening a command prompt, changing to the root of the NVDA source distribution/checkout and typing: scons source
 You should do this again whenever the version of comtypes changes or new language files are added.

 == Running the Source Code ==